slangenbach/notes/hashicorp_terraform_associate.md

 - Use `terraform plan -refresh-only` to conduct drift detection
 - Local state is stored in a file named `terraform.tfstate` by default
 - AWS, Azure and GCP provide backends which support locking and state versioning
-- Terraform Cloud is an enhanced backend with stores state and run operations remotely
 - We can migrate state to a new backend using `terraform init -migrate-state`
 - Use partial backend configuration files to work around the lack of support for variables in backend configuration
 - Consider pulling secrets from third party solutions like AWS SecretsManager, Azure KeyVault or 1Password